Navid-Ishaq/az-500-security-labs-deepdive/02-working-with-resource-tags--09-comic-style-recap.md

-# Point 9 of 9: 09 Comic Style Recap

-**Lab:** 02 Working With Resource Tags
+# 02 Working With Resource Tags

-**Summary:** This section covers *09 comic style recap* as part of the overall lab objective.
-It offers insights and applied understanding in the context of Azure Security best practices.
+## Point 9 of 9: Comic-Style Summary

+Create a fun, lighthearted summary using storytelling, characters, and humor.
+Make the key ideas easy to remember and joyful to reflect on.